-i.
+New studies administered in Assessment Center: \$5,000 for Calendar Yr.
+2017 Continuing studies administered in Assessment Center: \$2,500 for Calendar Yr.
+2017 i.
 New Studies using www.AssessmentCenter.net (data collection starting on or after January 1, 2017)

-New studies will be charged an annual fee of \$5,000 per study beginning January 1, 2017, to offset the cost of operating the website.
+New studies will be charged an annual fee of \$5,000 per study for Calendar Yr.
+17 beginning January 1, 2017, to offset the cost of operating the website.
+Costs for study administration in Assessment Center in 2018 have not been set.
 Please contact help@assessmentcenter.net for additional information.